Noble-Lab/casanovo/README.md

 **How do I solve a "PermissionError: GitHub API rate limit exceeded" error when trying to run Casanovo?**

 When running Casanovo in `denovo` or `eval` mode, Casanovo needs compatible pretrained model weights to make predictions.
-If no model weights file is specified using the `--model` command-line parameter, Casanovo will automatically try to download the latest compatible model file from GitHub and save it to the current working directory.
+If no model weights file is specified using the `--model` command-line parameter, Casanovo will automatically try to download the latest compatible model file from GitHub and save it to its cache for subsequent use.
 However, the GitHub API is limited to maximum 60 requests per hour per IP address.
 Consequently, if Casanovo has been executed multiple times already, it might temporarily not be able to communicate with GitHub.
 You can avoid this error by explicitly specifying the model file using the `--model` parameter.
-We recommended to do always include this parameter after Casanovo has downloaded the model weights during its first execution.

 ## Release notes